boraoztunc/boraoztunc/README.md

 # hello world. 👋

-As a senior designer and maker, I've been working independently for over 16 years, and have extensive knowledge in designing brandings and creating digital products.
+As a senior designer and maker, I've been working independently for over 16 years, and have extensive knowledge of creating brands and designing digital products.

 ### Active side projects